Kiyoraka/Project-AAB-To-APK_Converter/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source.

 ## Acknowledgements

 - [Google Bundletool](https://developer.android.com/studio/command-line/bundletool) - The core tool used for AAB conversion
-- Contributors to this project